asterics/AsTeRICS-Grid/docs/documentation_dev/06_data_storage.md

 ## Authentication layer
 The one-database-per-user approach needs a layer for managing user accounts and the corresponding CouchDB user databases (only for online users).
 For Asterics AAC the framework [couch-auth](https://github.com/perfood/couch-auth) (former "superlogin") is used.
 It provides an API in order to register and login users and creates the corresponding CouchDB databases in the background.

-The file [superlogin/start.js](https://github.com/asterics/Asterics-AAC/blob/master/superlogin/start.js) starts superlogin and contains it's configuration (= server side).
-The file [loginService.js](https://github.com/asterics/Asterics-AAC/blob/master/src/js/service/loginService.js) is the client-side counterpart which uses the library [superlogin-client](https://www.npmjs.com/package/superlogin-client) in order to connect to and make use of the superlogin server.
+The file [superlogin/start.js](https://github.com/asterics/Asterics-AAC/blob/master/superlogin/start.js) starts couch-auth and contains it's configuration (= server side).
+The file [loginService.js](https://github.com/asterics/Asterics-AAC/blob/master/src/js/service/loginService.js) is the client-side counterpart which connects to a dbs-node (couch-auth).

 In order to start couch-auth the correct parameters of some CouchDB instance have to be inserted in [start.js:38](https://github.com/asterics/Asterics-AAC/blob/master/superlogin/start.js#L38).
 Then use `npm run start-auth` or `npm run start-auth-ssl` in order to start couch-auth in development or production mode using SSL.